tayruxin/tp/docs/UserGuide.md

 </div>

 **Example 1:**
-Suppose you attempt to add a company with the same company and recruiter information, you will be notified of the duplicate company as seen below.
+Suppose you attempt to add a company with the **exact same company and recruiter information** as an existing entry in LinkMeIn, you will be notified of the duplicate company, as seen below.

 ![img.png](images/duplicate-detection/add-command/duplicate-exact-match.png)